Sampling method in Research

 The selection of an appropriate technique for choosing participants is very much important.
 As the sampling procedure could have a significant influence on research outcomes.
 It is very much important to make the right selection of samples to draw valid conclusions.

-There are 2 types of sampling techniques are:
+2 types of sampling techniques are:

 1. Probability sampling method